 Trimming the Prime Rib

 Make sure you tell the butcher that you are going to smoke the prime rib—butchers and meat markets generally think that the rib roast you buy is going to go in the oven and that you are going to cook it at a very high temperature for a short period of time before reducing the temperature to roast until done.
 For smoking, this process is going to be backward, and since we want smoke flavor, there needs to be a way for that smoke to get to the actual meat.

 The conventional wisdom of prime rib is to leave a thick layer of fat all around the roast to help keep the meat moist.
 When it comes to smoking meat, however, you want to expose as much of the meat as possible to the flavorful smoke.
 The outer layer of fat on the typical rib roast is going to prevent the absorption of smoke flavor and the only parts that will have it are the ends.
 On a large roast, this is a problem.
-Also, since this roast will be slow roasted we won't worry as much about the meat drying out as we will with getting smoke flavor evenly distributed.
-For this reason, we want to trim away a good portion of the fat cap that sits opposite the bone-side of the roast.
+Also, since this roast will be slow roasted, we won't worry as much about the meat drying out as we will with getting smoke flavor evenly distributed.
+For this reason, we want to trim away a good portion of the fat cap that sits opposite the bone side of the roast.

 The bones (provided you are using a bone-in roast) can be removed and tied back in place or cut so that there is a kind of hinge between the bones and the roast.
 This gives you access to season underneath the meat, but it won't give access to the meat for the smoke to penetrate.

 Seasoning the Prime Rib